build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 Migration Hub Refactor Spaces simplifies application refactoring by:

-- Reducing the time to set up a refactor environment
+- Reducing the time to set up a refactor environment.

 - Reducing the complexity for iteratively extracting capabilities as new microservices and re-routing traffic.